system76/docs/_articles/restore.md

 ### Important Note!

 If you recently updated your system, and now it does not boot, you may not need to reinstall Ubuntu.
 If, when you start your computer, you see a flashing underscore on the screen ("_"), then it is likely that Ubuntu's bootloader, GRUB, was not updated properly.
-To restore it, see How to Restore Grub Bootloader.
+To restore it, see [How to Restore Grub Bootloader](http://http://docs.system76.com/articles/update_grub)

 ## 1. Create an Ubuntu Bootable Disk